-3) Support Natural Resource Based Economic Development: The main job creation program in the Plan is a wood pellet facilty.
-This would achieve at least one goal: a market for low grade wood for commercial harvesters and growers.
-The plant would provides 15-30 permanant jobs.
+3) Support Natural Resource Based Economic Development: The major focus of the Partnership has been to promote jobs creation through a wood pellet facilty.
+The plant would have provided 15-30 permanant jobs.
+The bill now prevents the actual funding for this main part of the jobs creation.
+Otherwise, the Partnership can still promote biomass burning.
 There is no indication that an increased market for low grade wood leads to any significant number of jobs in the forest industry.
-There are few if any other plans afoot in the Partnership that would lead to much in the way of jobs.
-Save one.
-That would be tourism.
-A pellet plant and increased pellet burning will be uncontrollable, and lead to unknown forest resource degradation, certain public health hazards and lead to more GHG emissions and lower GHG sequestering by our forests.
-Tourism, dollar for dollar invested, provides many more jobs and is unlikely to lead to increases in lung cancer, heart disease, earlier onset of dementia, or athsma, like increased air pollution does.
+There are few if any other plans afoot in the Partnership that would lead to much in the way of jobs except tourism.
 Increase tourism has and will occur without the Partnership, and the Partnership has little in the way of a plan to directly increase tourism.

 4) Education and a Visitor's Center: Educators are not a represented interest in the plan or the bill.
 Will the public visit a visitor's center displaying local wooden bowls and flooring be worth millions of dollars of public funds?
 Will the public want to visit a demostration forest where trees are being harvested "sustainably", for which there is no defintion.
 The state already uses 112,108 acres of our state parks and forests to exemplify "best forest practices" that are open to the public to visit.
 We already have Visitor Centers staffed by volunteers.
+There is nothing is the bill about forests for optimizing green house gas sequesting.
+Ecolological benefits include promoting plans to clearcut forests in the name of wildlife habitat.
+And harvest for biomass to get rid of "bad" trees.
 Money would be better spent simply giving the money to the towns.

-5) Increase social and fiscal sustainablity: The plan is to give $20,000 annually to each town for Partnership related expenses like emergency services or helping to pay for wood boilers in the schools.
-That's about all for this goal of the Partnership.
+5) Increase social and fiscal sustainablity: The plan is to give $20,000 annually to each town for Partnership related expenses like emergency services.
+This is the plan.
+Do we need legislation for this?